fp7-netide/Engine/core/Readme.md

 ## Used frameworks and technologies
 - Maven for building the projects (especially the maven-bundle-plugin)
 - Apache Karaf as the runtime OSGi container
-- Apache Karaf Blueprint for service discovery and injection
+- Apache Aries Blueprint for service discovery and injection
-- Apache Karaf Blueprint Configuration for dynamic adaption to configuration changes
+- Apache Aries Blueprint Configuration (using Karaf's ConfigAdmin service) for dynamic adaption to configuration changes
 	- In cooperation with Karaf's JMX MBeanServer for configuration changes through code
 - ZeroMQ for external interfaces (using the Java-only JeroMQ library)
 - OpenFlowJ from the ONOS project to parse and generate OpenFlow messages